hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 top of the atmosphere, where the object, if it has acquired enough energy, is liberated from the earth's gravitational pull.
-If you prefer household objects to technocrats, we can think of the hyperlaunch as a French press combined with a vacuum cleaner.
+If you prefer household objects to technocrats, we can think of the SpaceLoop as a French press combined with a vacuum cleaner.

 In the next section, we'll discuss simple models of atmospheric pressure, and check that our scheme can, in principle, launch objects